Aaron-Lutz/ThematicAnalysis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute (optional).